D3nnisAIG/Nixwud-Enterprise-Homelab-offense-and-defense/README.md

 ### Operating Systems and Tools
 - **Windows 10**: The primary OS for malware analysis.
 - **FlareVM**: A fully customizable Windows-based security distribution for malware analysis, incident response, penetration testing, etc.
-- **REMnux**: A Linux distribution for reverse-engineering and analyzing malicious software, primarily installed for specific analysis tools not available on Windows.
+- **REMnux**: A Linux distribution for reverse-engineering and analyzing malicious software, primarily installed to monitor network communication when malware is detonated.
 ### Network Setup
 The lab environment has a dedicated network setup that isolates the VMs from the host device.
 This ensures that any malicious software executed within the lab does not affect the host machine.
 ## Steps for Setting Up the Lab